jhwohlgemuth/my-virtual-machine-setup/dev-with-docker/README.md

 Tips
 ====
 - Copy this directory's [`Makefile`](./Makefile) into your Windows user home directory for easy access.
 This enables you to quickly open a shell in your container by opening Windows Terminal and executing `make` and `make shell` (if you have not created the `dev` container) or `make start` and `make shell` (after you have created the `dev` container)
+- Run a Jupyter notebook server with `make notebook`.
+The following language kernels are available: C#, F#, PowerShell, Clojure, Coq, Elixir, Go, Haskell, JavaScript/Node, Julia, Kotlin, R, Rust, and of course, Python.
+See [the notebook Dockerfile](./Dockerfile.notebook) for what is included and the [Makefile](../Makefile) for how to use the image and container.

 > **Note:** If you skipped the [development with Windows Terminal](../dev-with-windows-terminal) instructions, you can install `make` on Windows with [Chocolatey](https://chocolatey.org/install) via `choco install make`